fqnchina/fqnchina.github.io/_pages/about.md

 I obtained my PhD degree in the  <a href="http://www.cs.sdu.edu.cn/">Computer Science and Technology School</a> of <a href="http://www.sdu.edu.cn/">Shandong University</a> at 2019.
 I was supervised by <a href="http://www.cs.sdu.edu.cn/~baoquan/"> Prof. Baoquan Chen</a>.

-My research focus lies in computational photography, computer graphics, 3D vision, Embodied AI.
-I have published about 40 papers at the top international conferences. <strong>For the complete publication list, please refer to my <a href="https://scholar.google.co.uk/citations?user=2cY2zwUAAAAJ&hl=en">google scholar page</a>.
+My research focus lies in computational photography, 3D vision, Embodied AI.
+I have published over 40 papers at the top international conferences. <strong>For the complete publication list, please refer to my <a href="https://scholar.google.co.uk/citations?user=2cY2zwUAAAAJ&hl=en">google scholar page</a>.
 <!-- <a href='https://scholar.google.com/citations?user=2cY2zwUAAAAJ&hl=en'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->

 👩‍🎓🧑‍🎓 <span style="color:blue">**Internship at VIVO.** If you are interested in the research internship on computational photography, 3DV and Embodied AI, feel free to drop me an email.</span>